 *there are no trailers for Off the Air S1 or any consistent intros, so I’m skipping that this post

-So that’s all fine and dandy, but now it’s time to get to the real meat of this review.
-Is Off the Air good?
+So is Off the Air good?
 Or at the very least, is season one good?
 In my opinion, it is?
 And yes, that question mark is intentional.

 How are the segments?